-When an employee lodges an unfair dismissal claim, the Fair Work Commission considers whether there was a valid reason and fair process followed in the termination of employment.
+When an employee lodges an unfair dismissal claim, the Fair Work Commission considers whether there was a valid reason for the dismissal and that a fair process was followed in the termination of employment.

 The main remedy for unfair dismissal is reinstatement or up to 6 months' pay.